 Dancers of The School are an international mix of young professionals at the beginning of their careers and advanced level pre-professionals.
 Many are Grand Prix finalists, Presidential Scholars in the Arts, corps and company members, trainees, apprentices, or upper division dancers in professional training programs.

-You might find yourself chatting with Kyle Abraham after he observes your class, browsing in The Pillow Store beside Brian Brooks, having lunch with Darrell Grand Moultrie, mingling with Wendy Whelan at a cast party, or chatting after a Q&A session with Dennis Powell, a Pittsfield Moves! participant and President of the NAACP-Berkshire County branch after a Q&A session.
+You might find yourself chatting with Kyle Abraham after he observes your class, browsing in The Pillow Store beside Brian Brooks, having lunch with Darrell Grand Moultrie, mingling with Wendy Whelan at a cast party, or chatting after a Q&A session with Dennis Powell, a Pittsfield Moves! participant and President of the NAACP-Berkshire County branch, after a Q&A session.

 The School at Jacob's Pillow in the Norton Owen Reading Room; photo Morah Geist